The BNK Group Expands Its Horizons Into The GCC

-(MENAFN- Khaleej Times) Introducing a new chapter, The BNK Group proudly announces its expansion into the dynamic GCC market.
+(MENAFN- Mid-East) Embarking on a journey to redefine luxury, offering unparalleled architectural expertise and design excellence.
+Dubai UAE: Introducing a new chapter, The BNK Group proudly announces its expansion into the dynamic GCC market.
 With a legacy rooted in architectural expertise and a rich portfolio spanning diverse projects, The BNK Group is set to redefine luxury living and hospitality experiences in the GCC region.

 The BNK Group continues to set benchmarks in architectural and interior design, the firm's commitment to brilliance is evident in its portfolio, which includes Sharjah Expo Centre, Vida Emaar Sharjah, Anantara Spa and Resort & Fusion Restaurant, Vivanta, Opa Kipos, St. Regis Mumbai (PIP), Taj Gateway, and several prestigious residential projects worldwide.